josdejong/mathjs/docs/reference/functions/quantileSeq.md

 Compute the prob order quantile of a matrix or a list with values.
 The sequence is sorted and the middle value is returned.
-Supported types of sequence values are: Number, BigNumber, Unit Supported types of probablity are: Number, BigNumber
+Supported types of sequence values are: Number, BigNumber, Unit Supported types of probability are: Number, BigNumber

 In case of a (multi dimensional) array or matrix, the prob order quantile of all elements will be calculated.